-- ▶ Lined metal can, lined metal pail/ can.

-- Plastic pail.

-- ▶ Polyliner drum.

-- Packing as recommended by manufacturer.

-- Check all containers are clearly labelled and free from leaks.

-- ▶ Drums and jerricans must be of the non-removable head type. - ▶ Where a can is to be used as an inner package, the can must have a screwed enclosure.
+Suitable container Lined metal can, lined metal pail/ can.
+Plastic pail.
+Polyliner drum.
+Packing as recommended by manufacturer.
+Check all containers are clearly labelled and free from leaks.
+For low viscosity materials Drums and jerricans must be of the non-removable head type.
+Where a can is to be used as an inner package, the can must have a screwed enclosure.
 For materials with a viscosity of at least 2680 cSt.
 (23 deg.
-C) and solids (between 15 C deg. and 40 deg C.):

-- Removable head packaging;

-- Cans with friction closures and

-- ▶ low pressure tubes and cartridges

-may be used.

-Where combination packages are used, and the inner packages are of glass, there must be sufficient inert cushioning material in contact with inner and outer packages \.

-In addition, where inner packagings are glass and contain liquids of packing group I and II there must be sufficient inert absorbent to absorb any spillage \.

-\ unless the outer packaging is a close fitting moulded plastic box and the substances are not incompatible with the plastic.

-All inner and sole packagings for substances that have been assigned to Packaging Groups I or II on the basis of inhalation toxicity criteria, must be hermetically sealed.

-Storage incompatibility

-Suitable container

-Other information

-- ▶ Avoid strong acids, acid chlorides, acid anhydrides and chloroformates. - Avoid contact with copper, aluminium and their alloys. - ▶ Segregate phenol from halogens, calcium hypochlorite, and metals such as aluminium, lead, zinc, magnesium. - Reaction of phenol with calcium hypochlorite is exothermic and produces toxic fumes which may ignite - ▶ Hot phenol is corrosive to many metals, including aluminium, lead, magnesium and zinc. - Do not heat phenol above 60 deg.C. - Avoid reaction with oxidising agents
+C) and solids (between 15 C deg. and 40 deg C.): Removable head packaging; Cans with friction closures and low pressure tubes and cartridges may be used.
+In addition, where inner packaging are glass and contain liquids of packing group I and II there must be sufficient inert absorbent to absorb any spillage .
+In addition, where inner packaging is a close fitting moulded plastic box and the substances are not incompatible with the plastic.
+Storage incompatibility Avoid strong acids, acid chlorides, acid anhydrides and chloroformates.
+Avoid contact with copper, aluminium and their alloys.
+Segregate phenol from halogens, calcium hypochlorite, and metals such as aluminium, lead, zinc, magnesium.
+Reaction of phenol with calcium hypochlorite is exothermic and produces toxic fumes which may ignite Hot phenol is corrosive to many metals, including aluminium, lead, magnesium and zinc.
+Do not heat phenol above 60 deg.C.
+Avoid reaction with oxidising agents

-SECTION 8 EXPOSURE CONTROLS / PERSONAL PROTECTION
+SECTION 8 Exposure controls / personal protection